exposit/pythia-oracle/HELP.md

 >[Driving] to learn how to socialize [hero's heritage]

 *This actor is a biologically engineered vampire soldier who worked for the chief villain making more vampires for his undead armies.
 She's defected and has to learn how to fit in again with her people if she wants to survive.*

+__*Conundrum*__

+From [Abulafia](http://www.random-generator.com/index.php?title=Conundrum).
+Provides a suitably agonizing dilemma to motivate your hero or for you to explore as the theme of an adventure.

+>[Conundrum] You survived moral depravity; can you survive a buried secret?

 __*Relationships*__